NOTE: THIS ITEMS SHIPS IN 1 to 2 WEEKS. THIS UHF ONLY ANTENNA ALSO HAS "SOME" VHF PERFORMANCE (under 35 mile range on VHF) as well.

 3. We also sell roof mounts and mounting poles (if needed).

 Northeast USA & Areas with Weak Stations in Different Directions - Higher gain antennas are consequently also more directional.
-This item's maximum strength is approx 35 degree wide, however can often pick up full power stations up to 35 miles away in all directions too, (assuming they aren't weak stations and/or blocked heavily by terrain), however If you reside in the Northeast part of the USA and/or in an area which has weaker stations (such as due to mountains or large hill ranges in the way (also known as 1edge or 2edge paths on the TVfool tv signal reference site) in different directions, a rotor or second antenna with a coax switch (a combiner sometimes also works well) may be needed to pick up stations in different directions.
+This item's maximum strength is approx 35 degree wide, however may pick up full power stations up to a distance of 35 miles away in other directions also without turning, (assuming they aren't weak stations and/or blocked heavily by terrain), however If you reside in the Northeast part of the USA and/or in an area which has weaker stations (such as due to mountains or large hill ranges in the way (also known as 1edge or 2edge paths on the TVfool tv signal reference site) in different directions, a rotor or second antenna with a coax switch (a combiner sometimes also works well) may be needed to pick up stations in different directions.

 In the northeast part of the USA, this area is especially common to have weak stations heavily scattered in different directions and blocked by mountains and/or heavy hill ranges, thus a rotator is almost always necessary for this part of the USA.
 We sell rotors in our store, but rotors are a bit pricey.
 If a rotor is undesirable, a second best option would to add one of our quality Outdoor Omni-Directional antennas.

 ATTIC Mounting - Attic Mounting will always have lower range than outdoor mounting.
-You should never indoor or attic mount inside brick, brick, stone wall homes / buildings or if home has metal, aluminum, or stucco siding or any metal or radiant battiers, as (these will shield out TV signals quite aggressively).
-Note: if you must install indoors without these materials,, our fully adjustable indoor / attic tripod is superior to stationary attic mounting solutions or limited movement mounting, as they mounting is much faster (not drilling) and you can place it in the most optimum spot.
+You should never indoor or attic mount inside brick, concrete, stone wall homes / buildings or if home has metal, aluminum, or stucco siding or any metal or radiant barriers, as (these will shield out TV signals quite aggressively).
+Note: if you must install indoors without these materials,, our fully adjustable indoor / attic tripod is is often a better and easier solution to stationary attic mounting solutions or limited movement mounts, as they mounting is much faster (they're portable and no drilling into the home), and our height adjustable and have full 360 degree rotation so you can instantly adjust it, to achieve the most optimum reception spot in the home.

 HIGH INSTALL LOSS WARNING - Long coax cable runs (more than 50ft of RG6 or running your antenna to more than one TV (or adding splittlers) creates high install loss that can greatly weaken the signal and reduce channels found, unless a quality, low noise "Signal Booster" is added.
 View our store for name brand Signal Boosters for only $10 to $30.